Interest subsidy

 Last update

-The interest subsidy is a form of interest aid from the State that may be granted in order to reduce monthly costs for repaying a mortgage loan contracted for the construction, purchase or improvement of a dwelling used as a primary and permanent residence.
-This residential status must be maintained for as long as the aid is paid to the beneficiary.
+The State may grant you an interest subsidy (aid for interest payments) in order to reduce monthly costs in respect of a mortgage loan contracted for the construction, purchase or improvement of a dwelling used as a main and permanent residence.

-The interest subsidy rate can vary between 0.25 % and 2.45 %.
-It is based on your income and family status.
+The interest subsidy rate depends on the income and composition of your household and can vary between 0.25 % and 3.50 %.

 Prerequisites